 That does something, but not much— it gets me to a GRUB command line, but I have no idea what to do from there.

-#16 Updated by png almost 4 years ago
+#16 Updated by png about 4 years ago

 I bought one of these x86 Windows tablets: http://www.microcenter.com/product/439773/TW70CA17_Tablet_-_Black .